Westie (person): Auckland, New Zealand

-In Auckland, westies are almost entirely residents of West Auckland and in particular the suburbs of Massey, Te Atatū, Henderson, Sunnyvale, Glen Eden, Green Bay, Titirangi, Ranui, and New Lynn.
-Until 2010, these western suburbs formed much of Waitakere City.
-Some people from Avondale are called by others and themselves westies although Avondale was within the territory of the former Auckland City.

 To be called a Westie in Auckland is sometimes ambiguous as it can be both a pejorative or good natured, depending on intent.
 Many people from west Auckland will call themselves Westies with pride yet not meet the stereotypical criteria.
 Westies are stereotypically seen as being more brash and of-the-soil than other districts of Auckland.
 The stereotype also incorporates black jerseys and old V8 cars.

 The shift from a pejorative to a societal identifier has been abrupt and in no small part due to the 1993 single Westy Gals by Auckland singer Jan Hellriegel and local comedian Ewen Gilmour's stand-up comedy act as Ewen "Westie" Gilmour between 1995 and 2000 in the premier television programme Pulp Comedy.
 Both of these instances gave the term national prominence.
 Gilmour was "unofficially appointed cultural ambassador" for Waitakere City.
 He was elected as councillor for the Waitakere City Council in 2004 and joins former mayor Tim Shadbolt as stereotypical westies who entered local body politics.
 The biography of Bob Harvey, former mayor of Waitakere City, was titled Wild Westie.

 The successful television series Outrageous Fortune is set in west Auckland with the main characters being the West family, a play on the word "Westie".

 The persona of the standard Auckland "Westie" continues to evolve.
 In November 2008 Paula Bennett defeated Lynne Pillay, the long-standing Labour Member of Parliament for Waitakere under the banner "Proud to be a Westy".
 Bennett is a solo mother and a former social service beneficiary who became Deputy Prime Minister of New Zealand in the former National-led Government.
 Simon Bridges (an ex-Westie) served as leader of the Opposition from 2018 to 2020, during this time National was led by two "Westies".

 As of the 2010 amalgamation of Auckland's council boundaries into one regional greater council, Waitakere City no longer exists as a distinct entity.
 Yet, those living within the former boundaries remain claiming themselves as Westies essentially within the former boundaries.